maidado/IN12v3clock/README.md

    ```bash
    git clone --recurse-submodules <repository_url>
    ```

+**When using COSMIC:**
-2. Compile the firmware using Cosmic STM8 v4.6 toolchain.
-Or use compilled firmware file Release\in12v3clock.s19
+- Compile the firmware using Cosmic STM8 v4.6 toolchain.
+- Or use precompiled firmware file: `Release\in12v3clock.s19`
+**When using SDCC:**
+- Install Docker.
+- Open Windows Terminal.
+- Run the `run.cmd` file.
+- Or use the precompiled files (`main.s19` or `main.ihx`) located in the `SDCC` directory.
-3. Flash the firmware to the STM8S003F3P6 microcontroller.
+2. Flash the firmware to the STM8S003F3P6 microcontroller.
+- The `in12v3clock_Programmer` directory contains a project for the STVP programmer with a default EEPROM file and a default OPTION BYTE file.
-4. Verify the board's functionality.
+3. Verify the board's functionality.

 ---